F A Q

 A. The Lunar Codex is a project of Incandence - a Canadian corporation with projects in technology, business, and media.
 In the case of the Lunar Codex, Incandence owns specific physical time capsules and archival and back-up media, specific technologies for audio and color image archival processes on metal-based media, specific technologies for radiation and environmental stability, related trademarks, and this website.

 Individual works in the Codex have been archived with permission from their respective creators, publishers, or owners, whether individually or as represented in a collection - such as an anthology, or exhibit or collector's catalogue.
-Copyright of individual creative works in the Codex remain with their respective creators, publishers, or owners.

 Q. Does the Lunar Codex select NFTs for its archive?